yungjakey/ptdata-djpy-workshop/doc/ENGLISH.md

   - Markdown editing support

 To use these settings, simply open the project in VS Code, and you'll be prompted to install recommended extensions.

+### ℹ️ Troubleshooting

+If you encounter issues:
+1. **Conda environment not activating:**
+- Run VSCode as Administrator
+- Execute: `Set-ExecutionPolicy RemoteSigned`
+- Try activating again: `conda activate djpyworkshop`
+2. **Python packages not found:**
+- Ensure you've activated the conda environment
+3. **Jupyter notebooks not opening:**
+- Select a Kernel when opening a notebook (use the "djpyworkshop" conda environment kernel)
+- Make sure the Python extension in VS Code is installed
+- Restart VS Code after installing extensions
+4. **Executable not found**:
+- This usually means the program isn't in your PATH environment variable
+- Check your PATH by opening PowerShell and running: `$env:Path -split ";"`
+- You may need to add the relevant directory to your PATH:
+  - Search for "Edit environment variables" in Windows
+  - Edit the PATH variable and add the missing directory
+  - Restart PowerShell/VS Code after making changes

 ### 🔄 Development Container (NOT IMPLEMENTED YET)
 This project includes a Development Container configuration for consistent development environments across machines: